EduardoBand/data_analysis/README.md

 Disclaimer: every image embedded in my notebooks were found on the internet free of copyright.
 HelpEnglish logo is my own property.
+Why not use the links, then?
+- "I’m concerned that the links might become obsolete, and since I’ve already uploaded my own images to the folder, I figured it would be best to gather everything together."